CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-## Accessing encrypted sensitive data within SD Desktop with SD Connect Filesystem
+## Accessing encrypted sensitive data within SD Desktop

-This workflow is available only on Desktops **launched after November 4th 2021**.
-SD Connect FIlesystem allows you to access encrypted data stored in SD Connect from your private computing enviroment.
-The encrypted files will be visible in read only mode (similarly to opening a pdf file or watching a youtube video).
-This solutions allows you to process big amout of data without the need of storing a copy of the files on your Desktop.
+This workflow is available only on Desktops **launched after November 4th 2021**. **SD Filesystem**  is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
+The encrypted files will be **visible in read only mode (similarly to opening a pdf file or streaming a youtube video)**.
+This solution allows you to process big amout of data without the need of storing a copy of the files on your Desktop.
+If you encrpted the data with CSC public encryption key, the .c4gh  files will be automatically decrypted by the applciation.

 Once you are logged into your Desktop you can access encrypted sensitive data stored in SD Connect following these steps: